verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-clusterapi.md

 draft: false
 ---

-If you encounter a problem with the clusterAPI component, or with clusters created by the clusterAPI component, here are some techniques you can use to diagnose and solve the issue.
+If you encounter a problem with the OCNE clusters created using the clusterAPI component, here are some techniques you can use to diagnose and solve the issue.

 ### Assess the condition of the clusterAPI component